N.W.T. government bans indoor gatherings, gives strict new orders on physical distancing | CBC News

 - If you're on the land, you must only go with people you live with.
 Also, your tent must follow the same rules as a house, no visitors.

-As for gatherings outside, these are allowed for up to ten people if they follow physical distancing protocol — at least two meters — the entire time.
+As for gatherings outside, these are allowed for up to ten people if they follow physical distancing protocol — at least two metres — the entire time.

 The same rules apply to going on walks with friends, you may go but you must keep two metres apart.
 You must also maintain these distancing guidelines while out in public.